Revance RHA Fillers Collection

 RHA fillers may better integrate into your tissues, as your body may be less prone to treat the substance as “foreign,” which causes less of a reaction.
 For this reason, you may experience these differences:

 - Some patients may experience less swelling after injection with RHA.

-- RHA filler may last longer (up to 15 months), as the body metabolizes it slower.
+- RHA filler may last longer (about 2 years), as the body metabolizes it slower.

 - Your expressions may look more natural.

 Everyone’s body responds to filler differently, so your results may vary.

 What are the side effects of RHA dermal fillers?